CarletonU-COMP2406-W2013/QuakeLake/docs/Extensions.md

 - Add Social Network features

 Add Friends to your profile, create a leaderboard between your friends.
-It could be implement by adding more information to the database and change a few things in how the profile are show.
+It could be implemented by adding more information to the database and change a few things in how the profile are show.

+- Create a window for room selection

+For the moment, only a Quick Start option is available, where a user will automatically join a game if he goes on the Game page and a game is waiting for players.
+Offering the player to create a game and make it private for a friend, and to see a list of available games, would simplify the way friends can play a game together.
+The current design stores the game based on the players and therefore offers a way to check easily where specific players are, so implementing this functionality would consist of producing a window (displayed on the HTML5 canvas) when you go on the game page, where the games are displayed with the name of the users in them, such that a second user can be added to the desired game.